simolus3/drift/docs/pages/docs/Other engines/web.md

 A ready example of this construct can also be found [here](https://github.com/rodydavis/moor_shared/blob/master/lib/src/database/database/unsupported.dart).

 ## Debugging
-You can see all queries sent from moor to the underlying database engine by enabling the `logStatements` parameter on the `WebDatabase` - they will appear in the console.
+You can see all queries sent from drift to the underlying database engine by enabling the `logStatements` parameter on the `WebDatabase` - they will appear in the console.
-When you have assertions enabled (e.g. in debug mode), moor will expose the underlying [database](https://sql.js.org/documentation/Database.html) object via `window.db`.
+When you have assertions enabled (e.g. in debug mode), drift will expose the underlying [database](https://sql.js.org/documentation/Database.html) object via `window.db`.
 If you need to quickly run a query to check the state of the database, you can use `db.exec(sql)`.